Since its inception in 1987, CTC has gained experience operating national Centers

 CTC operates these Centers of Excellence:

-Department of Defense Voluntary Protection Programs Center of Excellence (VPP
+(Formerly the DoD Voluntary Protection Programs Center of Excellence (VPP

-programs that assist DoD installations and defense agencies in achieving and
+and defense agencies in achieving and maintaining certification and recognition

-maintaining Occupational Safety and Health Administration (OSHA) Voluntary Protection
+such as Occupational Safety and Health Administration (OSHA) Voluntary Protection

 Programs Star status.
 Commanders at Star sites are realizing what they note as "a